Er1ch-Mu3ller/Er1ch-Mu3ller/README.md

 # Hello, I'm Erich Mueller
 <a href="https://linkedin.com/in/erich-mueller"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a System administrator with a profound interest in technology, Security, and a dedication to solving complex problems.

 ## Objective

 My path in technology has led to a passion for cybersecurity.
 I am eager to transition into the field as a Tier 1 Security Operations Center (SOC) Analyst.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|